 The college helps facilitate your academic planning by preparing advising materials; holding planning meetings; facilitating interaction with faculty, J.D. staff and lawyers; and performing degree audits.

 The director works individually and in small groups with law students wishing to achieve their personal best in law school.
 Academic counseling is available to all students, whatever their class rank.
 Many top students have bettered their already-good performance by learning time-effective study skills.

 Workshops on key skills for academic success are given by the director, College of Law professors and other experts.
 Workshops are open to all students.

 The Academic Success Office contains a resource library of over 400 reference books and study aids covering all first-year subjects and most upper-division subjects.
 All students are welcome to use the resource library.

-Director of Law Academic Success
+Clinical Professor of Academic Success

 The College of Law has partnered with Harvard Law School to offer our students an online introduction to law school.
 Developed by Harvard Law School, Zero-L is an online course designed to ensure all incoming students, whatever their backgrounds and previous areas of study, start with foundational legal knowledge that enables them to thrive in law school.
 The online course is available for free until May 2022.